mhalahmadi/Casting-Agency/README.txt

 The APP will be run locally at http://127.0.0.:5000/

 Authentication:
-This version of applocation dose not require authentication or API keys
+This version of applocation dose  require authentication or API keys castingassistant120@gmail.com
+Ca12345678
+castingdirector28@gmail.com
+Cd12345678
+castingexecutive70@gmail.com
+Ca12345678

 response codes